 1. Apply here (Opens June 1st, 2014).
 Descriptions of the grants available are located at the bottom of this page.
-Grant applications are due by Tuesday at 5pm two weeks before the event or activity.
-For grants that include travel, please be sure to apply at least four weeks in advance so we can ensure a smooth process following approval.
+Grant applications are due by Tuesday at 5pm three to four weeks before the event or activity.
+For grants that include travel, please be sure to apply at least six weeks in advance so we can ensure a smooth process following approval.

 3. Come on Friday at your scheduled time to the the grant hearing.
 Attire is casual.
 Please be prompt so we can remain on schedule.

 4. Once your grant is approved, we will direct you to the Student Involvement and Leadership Center’s Financial Technician, Teri Rapp, to complete the necessary paperwork.
 An expense request will need to be completed to begin the process, which can be found here.